MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 ## Dynamics 365 Fraud Protection roles

-Dynamics 365 Fraud Protection offers a defined set of user roles, each of which has access to specific features and functions.
-You can select these when assigning a user to Dynamics 365 Fraud Protection.
+Fraud Protection offers a defined set of user roles, each of which has access to specific features and functions.
+You can select these when assigning a user to the system.

 All roles listed here are named as they would be in your production environment.
 To grant users access to these roles in your sandbox environment, choose the version of the role that begins with “Sandbox_” (for example, “Sandbox_AllAreas_Admin”).